 Only permitted if veranda, porch, deck, or balcony is fully open on a minimum of 2 sides beneath the floor.

-See NFPA 211 for more installation clearance reductions when using outside air.
-Where passage through a wall, or partition of combustible construction is desired, the installation shall conform to CAN/CSA-B365. (if in Canada)
+NOTE: Where passage through a wall, or partition of combustible construction is desired, the installation shall conform to CAN/CSA-B365. (if in Canada)

 C. Venting & Use of Elbows